The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 The attacker targeted the Wormhole bridge between the Ethereum and Solana blockchains.
 All transactions from one bridge to another must be approved by Wormhole ‘guardians’.
 The attacker found a way to forge these guardian signatures, which allowed them to trick the bridging system.
 By forging guardian signatures the hacker manipulated the system into thinking that 120,000 ETH had been deposited on the Ethereum side of the bridge.
 This allowed 120,000 wETH to be removed on the Solana side by the hacker.

 After the hack, Wormhole developers offered the attacker a whitehat agreement.
-The hackers could keep $10 million for finding the bug in Wormhole’s system if the remainder of wETH were returned.
+If the remainder of wETH were returned, the hackers could keep $10 million for finding the bug in Wormhole’s system.
 The hacker did not reply to the offer.
 To keep Wormhole operating, Jump Crypto, a cryptocurrency fund, replaced all 120,000 ETH.

 4. Beanstalk ($182 million)